richafnu/Viva/Viva/glint/reports/aggregate-trending.md

 Why **not** to use aggregate groupings in surveys:

-- Surveying more frequently with fewer individual questions produce more useful, focused results.
+- Surveying frequently with individual questions produces more useful, focused results.
 - Measuring single items are better than multiple-item measures when it comes to utility and reliability.
 They can predict future behavioral outcomes, and they can do it consistently over time.
-- Grouping multiple items (an aggregate) may limit the intervention opportunities for a single item within that group.
-That one item can become lost inside the group of items.
+- Grouping multiple items may limit the intervention opportunities for a single item within that group.
+An important item can become lost inside the group of items.
 - Action taking should only happen at the single item level.
-Focusing managers on aggregate scores doesn’t help enable action.
+Aggregate scores aren't recommended for action taking decisions.

 >[!CAUTION]
-> Trend is unreliable when it isn't measuring “apples to apples” - when there are differences in the items that appear in an aggregate between the new cycle and the same aggregate in the previous cycle.
-Trend is shown when at least one item is identical in the same aggregate in two cycles.
-Unless all items are identical, however, the aggregate trend isn't measuring a consistent group of items and isn't as reliable as single item trend data.
+> - Trend is unreliable when it isn't measuring apples to apples.
+When there are differences in the items of an aggregate between the current cycle and the same aggregate in the previous cycle, trend is undependable.
+> - Trend is shown when at least one item is identical in the same aggregate in two cycles.
+This means that unless all items are identical, the aggregate trend isn't measuring a consistent group of items and isn't as reliable as single item trend data.

 ## Aggregate trend examples across 2 cycles
 There's a lot to consider when comparing survey cycles with aggregate groupings.

 ### Use case 1
-3 items are part of the aggregate in both cycles, but because they aren't the same 3 items; no aggregate trend forms.
+Three items are part of the aggregate in both cycles, but because they aren't the same three items; no aggregate trend forms.

 :::image type="content" source="../../media/glint/reports/aggregate-1.png" alt-text="Chart showing that Cycle A and Cycle B don't share the same three items.":::

 ### Use case 2
 One item is removed from the aggregate in the second cycle.
-Cycle A contains 3 items, but Cycle B contains only 2 items.
+Cycle A contains three items, but Cycle B contains only two items.
 Aggregate Trend doesn’t exist because the aggregate isn't identical; there's no aggregate history.
 Individual items show trend but they don't reflect upon the aggregate as a whole unit.

 :::image type="content" source="../../media/glint/reports/aggregate-2.png" alt-text="Chart showing the 2 cycles share no history because the aggregate trend isn't identical.":::

 ### Use case 3
 A new question is added to the aggregate grouping.
-A new item is added to Cycle B so no aggregate trend is associated; there's no identical history.
+A new item is added to Cycle B so no aggregate trend is associated.
+There's no identical history.

 :::image type="content" source="../../media/glint/reports/aggregate-3.png" alt-text="Chart showing that no aggregate history is associated between the 2 cycles.":::

-## Aggregate trend across 3 or more cycles
+## Aggregate trend across three or more cycles

 >[!IMPORTANT]
 >Trend always looks at the previous cycle.